turbod/simple_form_jasny_fileupload/README.md

 Add to your Gemfile the following:

 ```
-gem 'simple_form_jasny_fileupload', git: 'git://github.com/turbod/simple_form_jasny_fileupload.git'
+gem 'simple_form_jasny_fileupload'
 ```

+- Install bootstrap sass version.
-You have to add Jasny javascript and css files to your project.
+- You have to add Jasny javascript and css files to your project.

 ## Usage